Pregnancy 10 February 2026 · 11 min read

 Before diving into trimesters, here are some foundational principles:

-• Calorie needs increase modestly — about 300-350 extra calories/day in the second and third trimesters (that’s roughly one extra roti with sabzi and dal)
+• Calorie needs increase modestly: about 340 extra calories/day in the second trimester and 450 in the third (ACOG Committee Opinion No. 548, Obstetrics & Gynecology, 2013).
+That’s roughly one extra roti with sabzi and dal

 First Trimester (Weeks 1-12): Building the Foundation